 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require annual equipment maintenance to keep valid, so missing your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your furnace does ever breakdown in the middle of winter.
+Most manufacturers’ warranties call for annual equipment maintenance to keep valid, so missing your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your furnace does ever breakdown in the middle of winter.
 Make sure you get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Falso Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?